Hamden, Connecticut: Government

 Hamden is governed by a mayor-council form of government, with a 15-member legislative council.
 Six councilors are elected at large while the other nine are elected by district.
 Town elections are held biennially during odd years in November.
 Other elected positions in the town government are the Town Clerk and members of the Board of Education.
 Positions in the various town boards and commissions are generally appointed by the Mayor subject to approval by the Legislative Council.

-Lauren Garrett became the town's 14th mayor in November 2021.
+Adam Sendroff became the town's 15th mayor in November 2025.
 Past mayors of Hamden are: